Black Hole Growth and Feedback in Isolated Romulus25 Dwarf Galaxies: Results

 \subsubsection{Cold Gas Depletion}

 Next we turn to the relationship between BHs and the amount of cold gas in the host galaxy.
 Figure~\ref{MHI-Mstar} shows the \HI gas mass versus stellar mass relation for isolated dwarf galaxies.
-We compare with observations from Bradford et al and~\citet{Catinella2018}.
-Bradford et al combine a new set of $21$ cm observations with the \HI-selected ALFALFA survey to analyze gas depletion in local galaxies ($0.002 < z < 0.055$) with stellar mass $10^{7} < M\textsubscript{star} < 10^{9.5} M_\odot$.
-Catinella et al measure \HI content of local ($0.01 < z < 0.05$) stellar mass selected xGASS galaxies, with stellar masses $10^{9} < M\textsubscript{star} < 10^{11.5} M_\odot$.
+We compare with observations from ~\citet{Bradford2018} and~\citet{Catinella2018}.
+Bradford et al.~combine a new set of $21$ cm observations with the \HI-selected ALFALFA survey~\cite{Haynes2011} to analyze gas depletion in local galaxies ($0.002 < z < 0.055$) with stellar mass $10^{7} < M\textsubscript{star} < 10^{9.5} M_\odot$.
+Catinella et al.~measure \HI content of local ($0.01 < z < 0.05$) stellar mass selected xGASS galaxies, with stellar masses $10^{9} < M\textsubscript{star} < 10^{11.5} M_\odot$.

-Hosts of undermassive BHs and galaxies without BHs follow the Catinella et al relation at the high mass end, and are consistent with non-depleted galaxies from Bradford et al across all stellar masses.
+Hosts of undermassive BHs and galaxies without BHs follow the Catinella et al.~relation at the high mass end, and are consistent with non-depleted galaxies from Bradford et al.~across all stellar masses.
 Hosts of undermassive BHs and galaxies without BHs show little indication of significant cold gas depletion.
 On the other hand, many overmassive and median BH hosts exhibit lower $M\textsubscript{HI}$ than expected for their stellar mass, indicating a high degree of cold gas depletion.
-Notably, the extreme levels of cold gas depletion seen in overmassive BH hosts are often orders of magnitude below what is seen in either observational comparison sample. \citet{Bradford2018} similarly find that isolated galaxies with stellar mass $10^{9.2} < M\textsubscript{star} < 10^{9.5} M_\odot$ with strong signatures of AGN tend to show a higher degree of gas-depletion than similar galaxies with weaker AGN signatures, though they find that this effect does not extend to more massive galaxies.
-Bradford et al do not rule out the ejection and heating of cold gas by unusually bursty and compact star formation activity.
+Although ALFALFA is most sensitive to \HI above $M\textsubscript{HI} \gtrsim 10^{7} M_\odot$, it is worth noting the extreme levels of cold gas depletion seen in overmassive BH hosts are often orders of magnitude below what is seen in either observational comparison sample.
+Bradford et al.~similarly find that isolated galaxies with stellar mass $10^{9.2} < M\textsubscript{star} < 10^{9.5} M_\odot$ with strong signatures of AGN tend to show a higher degree of gas-depletion than similar galaxies with weaker AGN signatures, though they find that this effect does not extend to more massive galaxies.
+Bradford et al.~do not rule out the ejection and heating of cold gas by unusually bursty and compact star formation activity.